CSNG-MFF/mozaik/doc/source/introduction.rst

         * interfaces - collection of various basic *Mozaik* interfaces
         * space - visual space handling

-    * :doc:`MozaikLite.models` - code encapsulating a *Mozaik* network consisting of sheets and connectors and providing an 'I/O' interface to it.
+    * :doc:`mozaik.models` - code encapsulating a *Mozaik* network consisting of sheets and connectors and providing an 'I/O' interface to it.
 Currently it also contains retinal models (these might be reorganized in future).
-    * :doc:`MozaikLite.stimuli` - definition of stimulus interfaces
+    * :doc:`mozaik.stimuli` - definition of stimulus interfaces
-    * :doc:`MozaikLite.storage` - data storage and data querying code
+    * :doc:`mozaik.storage` - data storage and data querying code
-    * :doc:`MozaikLite.analysis` - analysis code
+    * :doc:`mozaik.analysis` - analysis code
-    * :doc:`MozaikLite.visualization` - plotting code
+    * :doc:`mozaik.visualization` - plotting code

 This might change as *Mozaik* grows, and especially code in the framework